darshitbansal/portfolio/README.md

 ## Live Demo

-You can view the live demo of this portfolio website on Netlify:
+You can view the live demo of this porto website on Netlify:
 <br>
 Netlify: [Responsive Portfolio Website](https://ritoncharlox-portfolio-website.netlify.app/)